-3 ways to manage freelancers and independent contractors (Guide)
+3 ways to Manage Freelancers and Independent Contractors (Guide)

 GATE

-But not all independent contractor engagement practices—new or legacy—are created equal.
-Some businesses, in fact, are pursuing or clinging to independent contractor initiatives that increase the risk of misclassification or alienate strategic independent talent.
-It is critical that business leaders pursue engagement solutions that, in addition to mitigating independent contractor-related risks, also improve program adoption, visibility, and independent talent re-engagement.
-Independent workers range from highly-established professional services providers to more commoditized temporary workers.
-As shown in Figure 1 below, they often range significantly in terms of their compliance status.
+Not all independent contractor engagement practices—new or legacy—are created equal.
+Some businesses, in fact, are pursuing or holding onto independent contractor programs that increase the risk of misclassification or alienating valuable independent talent.
+It’s critical for today’s business leaders to pursue engagement solutions that not only mitigate compliance risks but also improve program adoption and independent talent re-engagement.

 Figure 1 shows the spectrum across which the typical independent worker may comply with federal and state rules for worker classification.

-1. CLEARLY COMPLIANT WORKERS:
+- CLEARLY COMPLIANT WORKERS:

-Enterprises can engage the leftmost group of workers, who are clearly compliant, on a 1099 basis with little risk of reclassification.
+Enterprises can engage the leftmost group of workers, who are clearly compliant, on a 1099 basis with little risk of reclassification. - CLEARLY NON-COMPLIANT WORKERS:

 1. Rogue Engagement Approach